-The new directory structure in IP integrator generates the output products for all IP blocks in a BD into a separate ct\name. gen directory.
-This separates generated output products from the current sources that reside in ct\name. srcs directory.
+The new directory structure in IP integrator generates the output products for all IP blocks in a BD into a separate project\name>. gen directory.
+This separates generated output products from the current sources that reside in project\name>. srcs directory.